Vesper, Wisconsin

 Vesper is a village in Wood County, Wisconsin, United States.
-The population was 584 at the 2010 census.
+The population was 513 at the 2020 census.

 History

-The village of Vesper began to form in the early 1870s when Girard and Drake built a sawmill on Hemlock Creek to process lumber from the surrounding forests.
+The village of Vesper began to form in the early 1850s with the first settlers.
+In the 1870's, Girard and Drake built a sawmill on Hemlock Creek to process lumber from the surrounding forests.
 Their firm also started a store and blacksmith shop.
-A post office called Vesper opened in 1878.
+A post office opened in 1878.
+The first postmaster, James Cameron, sent a letter to the federal department naming new towns.
+A letter came back with the name "Vesper."
 The village was named after vesper sparrows native to the area.
 In 1894 a wildfire swept in from the woods and burned the mill, along with 23 houses on the west side of the creek.